Retiring before the normal retirement age will affect your pension. Here are the key points to consider.

 For correctional members, the normal retirement age is 60 and the earliest retirement age is 50.

 Depending on when you started your service, you maybe be affected by up to three different plan designs.
 The latest plan design change, which became effective April 1, 2018, provided correctional members with a past service pension improvement for service earned between April 1, 2006 and April 1, 2018.
-Further plan design changes for correctional members are in development and information will be shared as it becomes available.

 Note: the rules in effect at the time you earn service will apply.

 The Personalized Pension Estimator in My Account calculates your pension estimates with all the applicable plan designs.

 If you are thinking about retiring before age 60, you should keep the following in mind: